AZarbade/AZarbade/README.md

 ---
 ## About Me
-- 🔭 I am into Micro Robotics and
+- 🔭 I am into Micro Robotics
 - 🌱 I’m currently learning Rust
 - ⚒️ I’m currently working on "VoltLab", a lab power management and designation system
 <!-- - ⚡ Fun fact: Facts are fun -->